idptools/parrot/docs/usage/parrot-predict.rst

 **Output:**

-``brnn_predict`` will produce a single text file as output.
+``parrot-predict`` will produce a single text file as output.
 This file will be formatted similarly to the original datafiles used for network training: each row contains a sequence ID (exluded if ``--excludeSeqID1`` is provided), an amino acid sequence, and the prediction values for that sequence.